 Alicia joined HCF in 2015.
+She processes grant applications and payments.
 Previously, she worked at Zimmerman Associates, Inc., which operates document control rooms for various government agencies.
 She has a Bachelor of Science in Elementary Education.

 Keonna joined HCF in 2014.
+She oversees the grant database and application review.
 Previously, she was the team lead at Zimmerman Associates, Inc., which operates document control rooms for various government agencies.

 Paula joined HCF in August 2016.
+She manages strategy, internal operations and human capital for HCF.
 Previously, Paula enjoyed a 15-year career at Sprint in diverse roles including operations, sales, finance and human resources.
 She has also served in leadership at the CASA Project of Jackson County and The Children’s Place.
 Paula has recently served on the board of 20/20 Leadership and was a member of the Leadership Kansas class of 2008.
 She received her undergraduate degree from the University of Michigan and her Master’s in Public Administration from the University of Kansas.

-Bradford Hart joined HCF in 2015 and is a co-lead for the Mental Health funding area.
+Bradford Hart joined HCF in 2015 as program officer and is a co-lead for the Safety Net funding area.
 Previously, Brad was a managing director with Carnevale Associates, LLC, a national public policy consulting firm.
 Brad earned a bachelor’s degree in politics from Princeton University and a Master of Business Administration from Georgetown University.

-Jessica joined HCF in 2008 and works with HCF and board members to develop state and local legislative agendas.
+Jessica joined HCF in 2008 as a program and policy officer.
+She works with HCF and grantees to advocate for health policies.
 She also serves as HCF’s point person for policy initiatives and provides support and advice to grantees who wish to engage in advocacy.
 She earned her Master in Public Administration in health policy from the Woodrow Wilson School at Princeton University.

 Bridget is the president and CEO of HCF.
-Her professional specialty is internal medicine, with a focus on chronic disease management of low-income, uninsured adults.
-Before joining HCF, Bridget was the medical director of the Shared Care Free Health Clinic and the health policy advisor for the Local Investment Commission (LINC).
+Her professional specialty is Internal Medicine and practiced both in private practice and in nonprofits with a focus on low-income, uninsured adults.
+She has a background in health policy and public health improvement efforts.
+Before joining HCF, Bridget was the founder of the Shared Care Free Health Clinic and the health policy advisor for the Local Investment Commission (LINC).

-Victoria joined HCF in 2015 as an administrative assistant.
-She is the primary administrative support for the HCF Board of Directors and the Community Advisory Committee (CAC).
+Victoria joined HCF in 2015.
+As governance coordinator, she provides administrative support for the HCF Board of Directors and the Community Advisory Committee (CAC).
 She graduated from Truman State University with a Bachelor of Science degree with a major in Interdisciplinary Studies, International Health.

 Adriana joined HCF in 2007.
+She serves as a program officer and is the Healthy Communities co-lead.
 Prior to joining HCF, she served as the director in Education and Community Initiatives for the Ewing Marion Kauffman Foundation.
 Adriana focuses on academic achievement, civic engagement, community development and health equity.
 She earned her Master of Science in Education from Kansas State University and her Bachelor of Arts in Psychology from the University of Missouri Kansas City.

 Jennifer is the communications officer at HCF.
 She is responsible for all communications from HCF, including traditional media, social media, the website, and all other electronic and print communications.
 Before joining HCF in 2006, Jennifer was the manager of media relations and corporate creative design at Truman Medical Centers and worked in collegiate athletics at the Western Athletic Conference and the University of Kansas.

 Rick is chief financial officer of HCF.
 Rick’s background includes senior positions in both the private and not-for-profit sectors.
-Rick served 17-years in executive financial positions for two Fortune 500 companies in the pharmaceutical and home health care industries.
-Prior to HCF, Rick’s not-for-profit career began in 1997 where he was the Kansas City Managing Director of a national Harvard University initiative aimed at developing inner-city entrepreneurship.
-He also founded and managed a small CPA firm for ten-years as well as served as a full-time professor in accounting and entrepreneurship at Missouri Western State University.
+Rick served 17 years in executive financial positions for two Fortune 500 companies in the pharmaceutical and home health care industries.
+Prior to HCF, Rick’s not-for-profit career began in 1997 where he was the Kansas City managing director of a national Harvard University initiative aimed at developing inner-city entrepreneurship.
+He also founded and managed a small CPA firm for 10 years as well as served as a full-time professor in accounting and entrepreneurship at Missouri Western State University.